natsnyder1/CauchyFriendly/README.md

 >> C++: a Microsoft Visual Studio installation (for cl.exe and link.exe), with Windows Kit SDK for C++ compilation (ucrt, um, shared)

 >> Python: see scripts/requirements.txt, swig, cl.exe and link.exe
+>>> Note you can 'pip3.7 install -r scripts/requirements.txt' using your pip version

 >> Matlab: matlab installed, (MSVC cl.exe and link.exe + Windows Kit SDK) -> the C++ reqs